 - Charge your batteries.
 This not only includes the batteries for your camera.
 We use a lot of equipment (power packs for strobes and flashes, triggers and receivers, monitor if you shoot video, flashes, etc.) and running out of batteries in any of them is a nightmare.

-For the camera, I always take at least two batteries, and I always carry enough batteries to change the batteries of all my flashes and receivers at least once.
+For the camera, I always take at least four batteries, and I always carry enough batteries to change the batteries of all my flashes and receivers at least once.
 (Think about the extra waste of battery when using Live View).

 - Check flashes and receivers.
 Take one shot with each of them.
 Sometimes you change something by mistake (like the channel in a receiver) and suddenly it doesn't work anymore.
 It's better to check these things at home rather than wasting time during the shooting.